OVERTON BLACK ARROWS

 Finger/wrist sling (Also a good idea for compound)

 These are a good addition and can be added quite early to allow you to learn to not grip the bow.
-Alternatively a very cheap option is to use an old shoe lace, an experienced archer or a coach can show you how to tie one.
+Alternatively a very cheap option is to use an old shoe lace, an experienced archer or a coach can show you how to tie a shoelace finger sling.

 Pressure button/clicker/rest (£40+)

-Not really essential to start with, better to get your form right before adding these.
-There is nothing wrong with a Hoyt Super Rest to get you started.
-Many coaches advocate starting and staying with a plastic rest, then add pressure button to give you fine tuning once your groups are consistent and are getting smaller/tighter.
-Add a clicker only when your draw length and form has settled down, at which point switching to a metal rest works (as the clicker stops the arrow sliding off the rest).
-Shibuya button and rest kit is a good idea and good value for around £60 for a good quality button and rest.
+Again, get your form right before adding these.
+Personally, I would stick with a plastic rest, then add pressure button to give you fine tuning.
+Add a clicker only when your draw length and form has settled down, at which point switching to a metal rest works (as the clicker stops the arrow sliding off the rest!).

 Long rod/side bars (£50+)

 Adding these too early can hide problems with your form.
 See if you can borrow some to try before you buy.
-They add balance, but also weight to the bow, so be careful that you don’t go too heavy too soon.
-You can shoot with a long rod for a while (even years) before adding side bars.
+They add balance, but also weight to the bow, so be careful that you don’t go too heavy.
+You can shoot with a long rod for a while (years) before adding side bars.

 All bows